|Nutritional Guidelines (per serving)|

 - Salt (to taste)

 Soak rice for at least 90 minutes.
 Drain well.

 In a large pot, heat the sesame oil over medium heat.

-Add the soup stock and bring up to a boil.
+Add the soup stock and bring to a boil.

-Immediately reduce everything to simmer and cook at medium-low heat for about 30 minutes.
+Immediately reduce to a simmer and cook over medium-low heat for about 30 minutes.